-We love our little Chi!
+We love our little Chihuahua!
 He’s very lucky in that he has 4 little girls (my daughters) to play with him, take him for walks and give him plenty of attention.
-Still, I wonder would he be happier if he had another Chihuahua friend just like him?
-Mostly I just want to convince my husband to let me have another one!
-But still, sometimes I wonder if my Chihuahua is lonely?
-I decided to do some research to see what I could find.

 There are many factors to consider when thinking about getting your Chihuahua a friend or companion.

-Your Chihuahua could benefit from having another little dog in the house, but you need to consider your motivation for getting one, and you will need to choose carefully the sex and breed of your additional pet.
+Chihuahuas generally benefit from having another Chihuahua or companion dog in the house, but you need to proceed with caution.
+Chihuahuas don’t always get along with other breeds.
+You will need to choose carefully the sex and breed of your additional pet.

 Disclaimer: This post may contain affiliate links.
 We only recommend high-quality products that are used and recommended by real owners.
 If you use these links to buy something we earn a small commission.